 Although investment in a secondary ICT location at Hamilton House was made in 2015/16, this equipment is now aging and the response levels are no longer sufficient and require further investment.
-This required investment along with linkages between the IT Disaster Recovery Plan and critical service area plans have resulted in this area being raised as an area of significant concern in the Annual Governance Statement, an action plan is however in place to address this.
+This required investment along with linkages between the IT Disaster Recovery

-The councils Business Continuity Co-ordinator is the Chief Finance Officer and regularly meets with the council's Emergency Planning Officer, who sits on relevant internal meetings such as
+Plan and critical service area plans have resulted in this area being raised as an area of significant concern in the Annual Governance Statement, an action plan is however in place to address this with an upgrade to the IT infrastructure already underway.

-Safety Advisory Group and the Christmas Market Safety Advisory Group to provide necessary support and guidance.
+The councils Business Continuity Co-ordinator is the Chief Finance Officer and regularly meets with the council's Emergency Planning Officer, who sits on relevant internal meetings such as Safety Advisory Group and the Christmas Market Safety Advisory Group to provide necessary support and guidance.